darinama/Minecraft-Wiki/dimensions.md

 There is no day and night cycle.

 To access the End you will need to go through an End portal.
-To learn how to access the End, refer to [Ender Dragon](end-dragon).
+To learn how to access the End, and beat the Ender Dragon, please refer to [Ender Dragon](end-dragon).

+That is everything you need to know about dimensions and biomes to start playing!